nkrkv/xod/docs/tutorial/03-inspector/README.md

 same tutorial there.
 </div>

-The LED is on because of the `led` node.
-Node is a visual representation of some physical device (like ports on Arduino) or some function (adding, subtracting and more complicated stuff).
+A node is a visual representation of some physical device (like ports on Arduino) or some function (adding, subtracting and more complicated stuff).

+The `led` is a simple LED controlling node.
+It can control only a one-colored LED.
+The node has only input pins — `PORT` and `LUM`.

 ![Patch](./patch.png)

+## Pins

 Small colored circles on nodes are called *pins*.
 Pins are divided into inputs and outputs.
 Inputs are always on the top side of nodes, outputs — on the bottom.

-The `led` is a simple LED controlling node.
-It can control only a one-colored LED.
-The node has only input pins — `PORT` and `LUM`.

 Pins are used to transfer data between nodes.
 Nodes can read and write that data and produce a result.
-In our case, node transfers the fixed value on `LUM` port to the port on Arduino.
-Number of Arduino port is defined by `PORT` value.
+In our example, the node transfers the fixed value of `LUM` pin to the port on an Arduino board.
+The number of Arduino port is defined by the `PORT` value.

+You can change values of pins with a sidebar called *Inspector*.
+You will see the Inspector under the list of projects.

 ## Test circuit